0

 01/07/2025

-While 65% of clinicians offer Cognitive Behavioral Therapy (CBT) for mood symptoms, 99% acknowledged that its provision is inadequate.
-A large portion (43%) felt over half their patients with mood issues would benefit from psychological support, yet 80% lack access to a dedicated mental health practitioner.
+According to the survey, while 65% of clinicians offer Cognitive Behavioral Therapy (CBT) for mood symptoms, 99% acknowledged that its provision is inadequate.
+A large portion (43%) felt over half their patients with mood concerns would benefit from psychological support, yet 80% lack access to a dedicated mental health practitioner.

 This lack of support is further highlighted by the fact that only 35% of specialists refer complex cases to secondary mental health services.
-When asked about desired resources, the overwhelming majority (83%) called for better access to CBT, followed by psychological support within menopause clinics (65%), guidance on managing mood symptoms (53%), and multidisciplinary team (MDT) clinics (39%).
-These findings emphasize the need for non-hormonal interventions alongside HRT for complex mood disorders in menopausal women, leading to a local service funding bid for CBT and a pilot gynecology/psychiatry MDT hub.
+When asked about desired resources, the overwhelming majority (83%) called for better access to CBT, followed by psychological support within menopause clinics (65%), guidance on managing mood concerns (53%), and multidisciplinary team (MDT) clinics (39%).
+These findings point to the value of broader emotional and psychological support for women during the menopause transition.

 Link: https://www.cambridge.org/core/journals/bjpsych-open/article/mind-over-menopause-bridging-the-gap-in-mental-health-care/C2C7084E0387487332E599F31316F698